 (16) While (something) is arising, because it is half (already) arisen (and half not yet arisen) the process of arising cannot be a (truly existent) arising (apart from these portions).
 Or else there would be the absurd conclusion that all (three times, namely the portion of not yet having arisen, the portion of arising now and the portion of already having arisen) would be the (truly existently) arising.

-(18) Any (tradition that asserts that) the two (namely the time not yet come and the time already passed) cannot exist without something in between, (must also assert that) the process of arising lacks true existence.
-Why, because it too would have something in between (its first and last portions, and so on with infinite regress).
+(18) Any (tradition that asserts that) the two (namely the not-yet-happening time and the no-longer-happening time) cannot exist without something in between, (namely a presently-happening moment, must also assert that) the process of arising lacks true existence.
+Why, because it too (namely that presently happening moment) would have something in between (its first and last portions, and so on with infinite regress).

 (19) (Suppose you say that) because the process of arising is (the time when the cause) has ceased and what is to have arisen (namely the result) is about to arise, therefore the process of arising is seen in the nature of being something (truly) existent that is in fact different (from a portion of being halfway already arisen and one of being halfway not yet arisen).